5.6 Special Student Categories

 Graduate students of other universities, when permitted by their institution (referred to as the “partner institution”), may apply to become a Special Research Student at OIST.
 Under the terms of an agreement with the partner institution, Special Research Students may receive research guidance at OIST.

 5.6.2 Research Interns

-Undergraduate or recently graduated students interested in joining the OIST PhD program may undertake educational activity at OIST as a Research Intern.
+Students enrolled at undergraduate or Master’s programs in universities, colleges, junior colleges, and vocational schools in Japan or overseas, or graduates of such institutions may undertake educational activity at OIST as a Research Intern.
 A research internship at OIST provides students with experience working in a research environment under the direction of OIST faculty.

 5.6.3 Visiting Research Students

 Visiting Research Students are registered students of another institution who wish to undertake a period of research at OIST under the supervision of an OIST faculty member.
 Visiting Research Students collaborate on a recognized and defined research project.